ntsystemsit/ntsystemsit.github.io/_OnlineHelp/Get-SpeechToken.md

 ### EXAMPLE 1
 ```
-Get-SpeechToken -Key <yourkey>
+Get-SpeechToken -Region <region> -Key <apikey>
 ```

-This example gets a token using the provided key.
+This example gets a token using the provided key and region.
-The default value for the Region parameter is set to westeurope, please specify the region where your Cognitive Services is deployed.

 ## PARAMETERS